 Speaking of less work, feel free to double the sauce ingredients and save half for up to a week in the refrigerator.

 Marinate your favorite meat and vegetables in it, air fry, and dinner is ready.
-Simple, painless and quick, which is just the way I love to cook.
+Simple, painless, and quick, which is just the way I love to cook.

 The peanut butter in this chicken recipe makes it very kid-friendly which means one dinner for everyone at the table.
 Just adjust the sriracha as needed.